 Broad modifier: +I +want +to +buy +tennis +shoes

 Phrase: “I want to buy tennis shoes”

 Exact: [I want to buy tennis shoes]

 Exactly!
 Exact it is.
 It is the closest match, it is thus the most relevant, it is thus the cheapest.
 Having each keyword triplicated is the best strategy for a sound AdWords keyword structure and the one that yields the greatest results and cheapest cost per click.

-In one word A/B test - well, it is actually two words.
+Following our desire to be concise, we'll continue with just one word: A/B test - well, it is actually two words.
 Since we’re in the Tennis theme, we can add an example that will help us understand the importance of creating A/B tests in the ad copies.
 In a match, we cannot declare a winner until it’s over.
 No matter how sure we are that the player 1 is better than the player 2, unless they play a match and the player 1 wins 2 sets, we cannot be sure that the player 1 is the best.
 Likewise, when it comes to AdWords and to build the best structure, in this case an ad copy structure, we need to create always 2 ad copies.
 We will let them play their particular match and replace the losing ad copy with another ad copy, and so on on a recurring basis because A/B tests are ongoing.
 This is how to set it up:

 When do we know that our particular match between ad copies has ended though?
 Great question indeed!
 We will use any free A/B test tool available, like this A/B calculator..
 We will be adding the number of impressions and the number of clicks that they generated which will result in a click through rate.
 The amount of impressions and click will determine whether there is significant data to reach a 95% confidence level which is when we know one ad copy has outperformed the other ad copy.